scleradb/scleradb.github.io/docsrc/sclerasql/sqlextdataaccess.md

 In this section, we describe the extensions that enable access to data in [CSV (Comma-Separated Value) files](#sclera-csv), [free-form text files](#sclera-csv) and web services within a SQL query.
 This data can be used just like a relational base table within the SQL query.

-Sclera includes an SDK that can be used to develop extensions for arbitrary external datasources.
-The [Sclera Connector Development SDK](/doc/ref/sdk) document describes the SDK, and includes the source for the extensions described in this section.

-These extensions are provided by the various [Sclera components](/doc/ref/components) and are supported when the associated component is [licensed](/extensions).
+These extensions are developed using the [Sclera Connector Development SDK](../sdk/sdkintro.md), the sources for each of these extensions is available on [GitHub](https://github.com/scleradb) for reference.

 <a class="anchor" name="sclera-csv"></a>
 ## Accessing CSV Data
 Sclera can dynamically load CSV files and present the data as a table to a SQL query.
-Recall that a [CSV file](http://en.wikipedia.org/wiki/Comma-separated_values) is a text file, structured into lines such that the first line contains the column names separated by commas, and the remaining lines contain the corresponding values separated by commas.
+Recall that a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) is a text file, structured into lines such that the first line contains the column names separated by commas, and the remaining lines contain the corresponding values separated by commas.

 This feature introduces a new [table expression](#table-expression) with the following syntax: